Brilliant Star/Volume 20/Issue 6/Text

 By May, 1844, the line was complete and the recording instruments were attached at each end.
 Mr. Morse sent for his lady visitor.
 She speedily appeared and on May 24, 1844, history was made.
 The first formal message was sent over a wire connecting remote places with each other.
 It read: "What Hath God Wrought".

 Mr. Morse perfected his machine in 1837.
 It could have been tested any time after that.
 Yet many obstacles forced him to put it off.
 Could the mysterious workings of God have been behind all these delays?
-Delays which saved the official unveiling of this wonderous device and its first message for that Day of Days when the Bab trumpted the call of a new age — the age of world unity.
-What better way to signal that dawn, than Mr. Morse’s marvelous telegraphic machine! *
+Delays which saved the official unveiling of this wonderous device and its first message for that Day of Days when the Báb trumpted the call of a new age - the age of world unity.
+What better way to signal that dawn, than Mr. Morse's marvelous telegraphic machine! ★

-Freddy ne Fault Finder
+Freddy the Fault Finder[edit]

-by Patti Rae French © 1989
+by Patti Rae French 1989

+Usually, Freddy was a but not today.
+Today Freddy was a fault finder.
 For some time now, some real ugly feelings had been creeping up inside of him.
 Feelings that all was not right with the world.
-Believing that he shouldn’t be having those kinds of feelings, Freddy ignored them.
+Believing that he shouldn't be having those kinds of feelings, Freddy ignored them.
 And now those ugly feelings were just too overwhelming!
 Today was the day that they finally emerged and Freddy found himself feeling miserable and finding fault with everything!

 The dog barked too loud.
 And the cat was too fat.
 The grass was too short.
 And the tree was too tall.
 His house was so large.
 But his room was too small.
 Nothing was right.
 Nothing at all.